Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 The Times of India, 25th November 2010

-An officer from DISH visited the factory premise on Tuesday to ascertain whether any more bodies were trapped inside the plant.
+An officer from DISH visited the factory premises on Tuesday to ascertain whether any more bodies were trapped inside the plant.
 “We checked the factory premises and found that there was no other casualty.
 We are now trying to ascertain the reasons behind the event,” said P M Shah, factory inspector.

 LACHHMAN

+Thanks to all friends who commented on the issue.
 The case mentioned by Mr. PTRC in Baroda has a lot of administrative and legal implications.
 As Mr. Kesava rightly pointed out, there is no standard approach for reporting or making recommendations despite the law providing for a reporting system.
 I strongly believe that the reporting line of the SHO should be reviewed.
 The SHO should report to the CEO if, by law, they are both accountable for accident occurrences.

 Thank you, Mr. Pillai, for your comments.